varunbhtt21/amazon-bedrock-agentcore-samples/04-infrastructure-as-code/README.md

-# CloudFormation Samples for Amazon Bedrock AgentCore
+# Infrastructure as Code Samples for Amazon Bedrock AgentCore

-CloudFormation templates for deploying Amazon Bedrock AgentCore resources.
+CloudFormation templates and AWS CDK stacks for deploying Amazon Bedrock AgentCore resources.

 ## Overview

-These CloudFormation templates enable you to:
+These Infrastructure as Code samples enable you to:
 - Deploy AgentCore resources consistently across environments
 - Automate infrastructure provisioning with Infrastructure as Code
 - Maintain version control of your infrastructure
 - Implement AWS best practices for security and monitoring

+Choose your preferred approach:
+- **[CloudFormation](./cloudformation/)** - YAML/JSON templates for declarative infrastructure
+- **[CDK](./cdk/)** - Python code for programmatic infrastructure

-## 📚 Available Samples
+## 📚 CloudFormation Samples

 ### 01. [Hosting MCP Server on AgentCore Runtime](./cloudformation/mcp-server-agentcore-runtime/)